mhorga/mhorga.github.io/_posts/2016-03-21-ray-tracing-in-a-swift-playground.markdown

 ---
-published: false
+published: true
 title: Ray tracing in a Swift playground
 layout: post
 ---
 Today we are porting a `ray tracer` from [Peter Shirley's mini book](http://www.amazon.com/Ray-Tracing-Weekend-Peter-Shirley-ebook/dp/B01B5AODD8), into a `Swift` playground.
-Since I am not going to describe much about what __Ray Tracing__ is and how it works, I am inviting you to go ahead and read this book as it's free for Kindle subscribers.
+Since I am not going to describe what __Ray Tracing__ is and how it works, I am inviting you to go ahead and read this book as it's free for Kindle subscribers.
 If you are not a subscriber, just buy the book like I did.
 Paying $2.99 is absolutely worth your every penny if you are interested in this topic.

 The first thing we would want to do is create a data structure to hold pixel information.
 In the playground, create a new file named __pixel.swift__ under the `Sources` folder.
-Next, let's write the __Pixel__ struct:
+Next, let's write the __Pixel__ struct.
+It's just a simple struct with one variable for each of the [RGBA](https://en.wikipedia.org/wiki/RGBA_color_space) channels.
+We initialize the `alpha` channel to __255__ which means completely opaque on a `[0 - 255]` scale:

 {% highlight swift %}
 public struct Pixel {